Juniper/contrail-infra-doc/source/admin/sonatype-nexus.rst

 To upload new RPM's to the Nexus server use curl command.

-Please remember to provide the proper branch (master or 5.0), type ('binary' or 'source') and name of RPM in the URL.
+Remember to provide the proper branch (master, R5.0 or R5.1), type ('binary' or 'source') and name of RPM in the URL.

 Example: